JoseGaDel/bard/examples/README.md

     other_parser = APIParser()
 ```

-Here, maybe we would expect that `other_parser` would have different settings from `api_parser`, but it will actually have the same settings as `api_parser` because it is a reference to the same object.
-Therefore, even if we expect it to have the default `strict_matching=True` even being in the scope of the function, the change made with `api_parser.strict_matching = False` is universal and `other_parser` will reflect this change.
+If we didn't know about the Singleton pattern, we would expect `other_parser` to have different settings from `api_parser`, but it will actually have the same settings as `api_parser` because it is a reference to the same object.
+Even if it's inside a function with different scope, the change made with `api_parser.strict_matching = False` is universal and `other_parser` will reflect this inside the function.
 The context manager allows us to change the settings temporarily and then revert them back to the original settings, as in the previous case.